JunglePlugins/User-Menus/readme.txt

 == Changelog ==

+= Unreleased

+* Tweak: Upgrade freemius sdk to v2.4.5 for PHP 8.1 compatibility.

 = v1.2.9 - 03/02/2022 =

 * Tweak: Downgrade freemius sdk to the latest stable (previously version was Release Candidate).